Open-Edge-Robotics/A.RobotAI-LGE-ROS2-LifecycleManager/README.md

 *   Boot completion time was reduced from **59.96s to 11.20s**, corresponding to an **81.3% reduction**.
 *   Stable memory usage after startup decreased from **441.97MB to 270.86MB**, corresponding to a **38.7% reduction**.
-*   **CPU contention spikes** observed during early boot in the baseline configuration were significantly minimized.

 #### 📊 Performance Charts